 The Red List of 10 countries was announced on Sunday 28th Nov, 2021

 One factor to bear in mind when planning travel is that – like last summer – countries may change status with little warning.

-This means you may plan and book a holiday to a Green List country, but that country may end up being on the Amber List by the time you travel (or return home).
+This means you may plan and book a holiday to a non-red country, but that country may end up being on the Red List by the time you travel (or return home).
 So it makes sense to be prepared, and either book a holiday you can cancel at short notice with a full refund, or carefully consider a contingency plan in case there’s an unexpected change.

-What if my Amber List destination goes Red?
+What if my Non-Red List destination goes Red?